bitwiseworks/python-os2/Doc/library/tarfile.rst

    If *errorlevel* is ``0``, all errors are ignored when using :meth:`TarFile.extract`.
    Nevertheless, they appear as error messages in the debug output, when debugging is enabled.
-If ``1``, all *fatal* errors are raised as :exc:`OSError` or :exc:`IOError` exceptions.
+If ``1``, all *fatal* errors are raised as :exc:`OSError` exceptions.
 If ``2``, all *non-fatal* errors are raised as :exc:`TarError` exceptions as well.

-   The *encoding* and *errors* arguments control the way strings are converted to unicode objects and vice versa.
+   The *encoding* and *errors* arguments define the character encoding to be used for reading or writing the archive and how conversion errors are going to be handled.
 The default settings will work for most users.
    See section :ref:`tar-unicode` for in-depth information.

-   .. versionadded:: 2.6

-   The *pax_headers* argument is an optional dictionary of unicode strings which will be added as a pax global header if *format* is :const:`PAX_FORMAT`.
+   The *pax_headers* argument is an optional dictionary of strings which will be added as a pax global header if *format* is :const:`PAX_FORMAT`.

+   .. versionchanged:: 3.2
+      Use ``'surrogateescape'`` as the default for the *errors* argument.

+   .. versionchanged:: 3.5
+      The ``'x'`` (exclusive creation) mode was added.

-   .. versionadded:: 2.6
+   .. versionchanged:: 3.6
+      The *name* parameter accepts a :term:`path-like object`.

-.. method:: TarFile.open(...)
+.. classmethod:: TarFile.open(...)

    Alternative constructor.
 The :func:`tarfile.open` function is actually a shortcut to this classmethod.